-In 2022, global equity and bond markets have been volatile, with bond markets and equities in certain markets negatively impacted.
-For instance, in 2022 the UK government bond market reduced in value by 23.8% (measured by the FTSE Gilts index), sterling corporate bonds reduced in value by 17.7% (measured by the Markit IBoxx index) and US equity reduced in value by 8.3% in GBP terms (measured by the S&P 500) over the year.
-By contrast, the FTSE All Share (measuring UK equity performance) was flat at 0.3% return.
+To provide context to our investment performance, we often find it helpful to look at various total return market indices.
+For instance, in 2023 the overall UK government bond market increased in value by 3.7% (measured by the FTSE Gilts index) and sterling corporate bonds increased in value by 8.6% (measured by the Markit IBoxx index).
+Similarly, US equity increased in value by 18.6% in GBP terms (measured by the S&P 500) and the FTSE All Share (measuring UK equity performance) increased by 7.9% in 2023.